BOOKING A PHOTOGRAPHER

 Photographers that I use for second photographers already own and run their own businesses and for one reason or another are free on the wedding day to second shoot.
 I need to trust the second photographer to get the shot and therefore bring in photographers I know, trust and work well with.

 We are kind of awkward in photos, can you help us?

 I am the QUEEN of awkward photos!
-Every second photo of me, I am waving my arms and flapping my mouth about (or the dreaded 2 chins that don't appear in the mirror, just photos).
+Every second photo of me, I am waving my arms and flapping my mouth about (or the dreaded 3 chins that don't appear in the mirror, just 2 at the moment).
 My approach to portrait photos is to try and get you to be as natural in front of the camera, easier said than done right?
 I want you to talk to each other (topic choice might be that you just got married less than an hour ago!), enjoy being together and I want to capture that connection.
 If you are very nervous, I will work like a ninja with a long lens, but as you get more relaxed I will start to do some gentle posing with you to get a variety of images for you but nothing extreme to make you feel more awkward.
 I am a candid photographer, which means I document what is happening and I do not work off a set list of poses and then manipulate you into these poses.
 If you have a list of poses you would like from your pinterest board, I may not be the photographer for you as I want to capture a connection between people naturally and not force people into a set pose.
 The focus of my images are couples together, enjoying the fact they just got married and connecting with each other, not connecting with the camera by saying cheese and looking down the lens.
 The best way to do this is to try and ignore me as much as possible and soak up the atmosphere of your day.

 Do you do table shots at the reception?